dashpay/docs/introduction/information.rst

   keys.
 We do not recommend that you store large quantities of funds in online wallets.

+Coinbase transaction
+  The first transaction in a block.
+Always created by a miner, it includes a single input which constitutes the block reward.
+This is split between the miner and a deterministically chosen masternode.

 Cold Storage
   A method of generating and storing private keys completely offline.
   One could use a desktop or laptop computer disconnected from the